sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_yaml_reference.md

 ## [`transformChanges.group.repository`](#transformchanges-repository)

-Optional: the file diffs matching the given directory will only be grouped in a repository with that name configured on your Sourcegraph instance.
+Optional: the file diffs matching the given directory will only be grouped in a repository with that name, as configured on your Sourcegraph instance.